migration

 Kareo is Tebra now — does that change the migration?

-That said, three things are worth checking if you are on a legacy Kareo contract rather than a current Tebra agreement.
+Three things are worth checking if you are on a legacy Kareo contract rather than a current Tebra agreement.

-First, the termination notice window.
-Tebra's pricing policy requires sixty days written notice before the end of the then-current Customer Agreement term.
-A legacy Kareo contract may have had different terms.
-Pull the actual contract and find the non-renewal clause before you commit to a cutover date, because a missed notice window locks you into another renewal period regardless of what the new platform is ready to do.
+1. **Termination notice window.** Tebra's pricing policy requires 60 days written notice before the end of the current term.
+A legacy Kareo contract may have set different terms.
+Pull the contract and find the non-renewal clause before you commit to a cutover date.
+A missed notice window locks you into another renewal period no matter what the new platform is ready to do.
+2. **Support and data rights.** Kareo customers who never formally moved to the Tebra product may be on a support tier that predates Tebra's current packaging.
+If your account manager came through kareo.com before December 2024, confirm which contract terms govern your data export rights and closeout window.
+3. **Historical documentation.** Older PDFs and training materials that say "Kareo" may describe menu paths since reorganized under the Tebra brand.
+Trust current helpme.tebra.com content over any PDF with "Kareo" in the header.

 The second clause is the one billing companies most often discover they negotiated away.
-The Medical Billers and Coders 2026 playbook reports that practices missing it routinely pay four to eight weeks of unnecessary fees just to retrieve their own claim history after termination.
+The Medical Billers and Coders playbook reports that practices missing it pay four to eight weeks of unnecessary fees just to retrieve their own claim history after termination.

 What the Kareo/Tebra export actually captures